peteroupc/peteroupc.github.io/morealg.md

 4. For degree _n_, **fbelow(_n_, _k_)** is min((_k_/_n_)\*_mult_, 1&minus;_&epsilon;_), and **fabove(_n_, _k_)** is min((_k_/_n_)\*_y_/_x_,_y_).  (**fbelow** matches _f_ because _f_ is _concave_ on the interval [0, 1], which roughly means that its rate of growth there never goes up.)
 5. Add 1 to _i_ and go to step 2.

 It would be interesting to find general formulas to find the appropriate polynomials (degrees and _Y parameters_) given only the values for _mult_ and _&epsilon;_, rather than find them "the hard way" via `calc_linear_func`.
-For this procedure, the degrees and _Y parameters_ can be upper bounds, as long as the sequence of degrees is strictly increasing and the sequence of Y parameters is nonincreasing.
+For this procedure, the degrees and _Y parameters_ can be upper bounds, as long as the sequence of degrees is strictly increasing and the sequence of Y parameters is nowhere increasing.

 > **Note:** In Nacu and Peres (2005\)[^13], the following polynomial sequences were suggested to simulate $\min(2\lambda, 1-2\varepsilon)$, provided $\varepsilon \lt 1/8$, where _n_ is a power of 2.
 However, with these sequences, an extraordinary number of input coin flips is required to simulate this function each time.
 >